riderframework/rider/README.md

 =====
 Python Web Application Framework - powered by Falcon, inspired by Django

-It provides the system without compromise.
+Rider provides the system with flexibility to create complex projects.

 vision
 ======